dhruv-8680/portfolio/README.md

 ### Community Projects
 #### Youtube Genius App: YouTube Video Summarization & Question Generation Prototype

-**Technology Stack:** OpenAi ChatGPT-3.5-Turbo, Prompt Engineering, Langchain, FAISS Our prototype app revolutionizes YouTube video consumption, offering efficient summarization and question generation.
+**Technology Stack:** OpenAi ChatGPT-3.5-Turbo, Prompt Engineering, Langchain, FAISS <br>
+Our prototype app revolutionizes YouTube video consumption, offering efficient summarization and question generation.
 By condensing hours of content into concise summaries, users save time and avoid information overload.
 The app generates relevant questions, enhancing learning experiences.
 Simply paste a YouTube link, and intelligent algorithms provide comprehensive summaries and insightful queries.
 Ideal for students, educators, and content creators, it streamlines knowledge acquisition and trend tracking.
-With its imminent launch, this prototype promises to transform online video interaction, empowering users to explore diverse topics effortlessly.
+With its imminent launch, this prototype promises to transform online video interaction, empowering users to explore diverse topics effortlessly.<br>
 **Github Repo:**

-#### Problem Statement
+#### Car Damage Detection YoloV8
+**Technical Stack:** YoloV8 for object detection and segmentation, Python, MSCOCO dataset
 <p>The process of assessing and validating insurance claims for damaged car outer body parts is often time-consuming, manual, and subjective.
 Insurance companies face challenges in accurately detecting and evaluating the extent of damage, leading to potential discrepancies, delays, and customer dissatisfaction.
 Therefore, there is a need to develop an automated computer vision system that can accurately detect and classify damaged car outer body parts, enabling insurance companies to streamline their claims processing workflow and enhance customer satisfaction.</p>
 <p>The main problems to be addressed in this project include:</p>
 <ol>